turniere/turniere-api/source/index.html.md

 Create a new tournament.

-This will associate the given teams to a new tournament object and generate a playoff stage.
+This will associate the given teams to a new tournament object or create them and generate a playoff stage.

+You can either reuse teams from an existing tournament (first example) or create new teams (second example).

 ### Parameters

 Parameter   | Description | Default
 ---------   | ----------- | -------
 name        | Name of the tournament |
+teams       | Teams to create/add to the tournament |
 description | Description of the tournament | `''`
 public      | Whether the tournament is public (`true` or `false`) | `true`